 Related Articles

-How to Bulk Import Staff into openSIS
+Bulk Import Staff Data

 Managing staff data for an educational institution can be a time-consuming task, especially when dealing with large numbers of personnel.
 Fortunately, openSIS offers a "Staff Bulk Data Import" feature that simplifies this process, allowing ...

-How to Export Data from openSIS
+Export Data from openSIS to Excel